wpilibsuite/frc-docs/source/commandbased/commandbased.md

     new DriveDistance(kAutoBackupDistanceInches, -kAutoDriveSpeed, m_robotDrive));
 ```

-This is called an *inline* command definition (TODO: link to section), and is very handy for circumstances where command groups are not likely to be reused, and writing an entire class for them would be wasteful.
+This is called an [inline](#inline-command-definitions) command definition, and is very handy for circumstances where command groups are not likely to be reused, and writing an entire class for them would be wasteful.

 ## Recursive composition of command groups